-81. WHAT VOTE IS NEEDED FOR A VARIANCE TO BE GRANTED?
+80. WHAT VOTE IS NEEDED FOR A VARIANCE TO BE GRANTED?

-A decision by the Board to grant a variance requires an affirmative vote of four members of the Board hearing the case as to every conclusion of law which is required, as well as to the motion to grant the variance.
+A decision by the Board to grant a variance requires an affirmative vote of four members of the Board hearing the case as to every conclusion of law that is required to establish entitlement to the variance.

-82. WHAT VOTE IS NEEDED FOR A SPECIAL USE PERMIT OR MAJOR SUBDIVISION TO BE GRANTED OR APPROVED?
+81. WHAT VOTE IS NEEDED FOR A SPECIAL USE PERMIT OR MAJOR SUBDIVISION TO BE GRANTED OR APPROVED?